nqhieu-gd/CS160TLP/README.md

 # CS160TLP
-Group 4's repo for the last project of CS160 course.
+Group 4's repo for the final project of CS160 course - financial management app.